-The good news is that breast engorgement only lasts 24 to 48 hours as you and baby get into a breastfeeding groove.
+The good news is that breast engorgement only lasts 24 to 48 hours as you and your baby get into a breastfeeding groove.
 The worst pain should subside within a couple of days and be virtually gone within a few weeks of breastfeeding.

-Until then, ease discomfort by nursing frequently, using a warm compress before feeding and a cold compress after, massaging your breasts while feeding, hand expression, switching up positions and wearing a well-fitting nursing bra.
+Until then, ease discomfort by nursing frequently, using a warm compress before feeding and a cold compress after, massaging your breasts while feeding, hand expression, switching up positions, and wearing a well-fitting nursing bra.

 What are leaking breasts?

 Those first few weeks of nursing are almost always very damp ones, as your milk’s supply-and-demand cycle gets up and running.
-These leaks can spring up anytime, anywhere, but you’re most likely to leak when you hear or even think about your baby, which can stimulate letdown.
+These leaks can spring up anytime, anywhere, but you’re most likely to leak when you hear or even think about your baby, which can stimulate a letdown.

 How to treat leaking breasts